Shanig03/Communication-Networks-Final-Project/README.md

 #### How to Run: ####
-Make sure you have PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the same directory (src directory).
+Make sure you have PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the same directory as the code (src directory).
 Run the script.
 The analysis will generate various plots saved in the res/ directory.
 Additionally, for TLS version comparison, ensure you have CSV files that contain the protocol information.
 ### 2. Application Prediction using Random Forest ###